Biden to nominate new ATF director, release ghost gun rule - NewsBreak

 The White House confirmed that Biden is announcing the nomination of Steve Dettlebach, who served as a U.S. attorney in Ohio from 2009 to 2016, in a Monday afternoon event.
 The administration is also releasing the finalized version of its ghost gun rule, which comes as the White House and the Justice Department have been under growing pressure to crack down on gun deaths and violent crime in the U.S.

 Dettlebach’s confirmation is likely to be an uphill battle for the Biden administration.
-Biden had to withdraw the nomination of his first ATF nominee, gun-control advocate David Chipman, after the nomination stalled for months because of opposition from Republicans and some Democrats in the Senate.Every Supreme Court justice of the past 50 years
+Biden had to withdraw the nomination of his first ATF nominee, gun-control advocate David Chipman, after the nomination stalled for months because of opposition from Republicans and some Democrats in the Senate.Mayor de Blasio marks 100 days in office

 Both Republican and Democratic administrations have failed to get nominees for the ATF position through the politically fraught process since the director’s position was made confirmable in 2006.
 Since then, only one nominee, former U.S. Attorney B. Todd Jones, has been confirmed.
 Jones made it through the Senate in 2013 but only after a six-month struggle.
 Jones was acting director when President Barack Obama nominated him in January 2013.